1 killed in California plane crash; 3 people in home escape

-(CNN)A small airplane crashed into a residence in a Southern California city, leaving one person dead.
+(CNN)A small airplane crashed into a residence in a Southern California city, leaving the pilot dead.
 Three people inside the home, including an infant, made it to safety, officials said.

 "A single-engine Cirrus SR22 crashed under unknown circumstances into a house on West 115th Street in Upland," FAA spokesperson Ian Gregor confirmed.
 Upland is 20 miles west of San Bernardino.